astelrastogi/WhatDay/README.md

 ## A.d - Testing

 Used Test-Driven Approach for coding up the project.
 Added 2 more unit test cases.
+They are as follows -
 ```
 @Test
 public void Jan1_2023_Sunday() {